Emergence of Minimal Circuits for Indirect Object Identification in Attention-Only Transformers: Introduction

 In contrast, we train minimal, attention-only transformer models \citep{DBLP:conf/nips/VaswaniSPUJGKP17} from scratch exclusively on a symbolic version of the IOI task.
-We find that a straightforward model---a single-layer transformer with just two attention heads---can solve this task perfectly.
-Since we know that the task of IOI can't be performed using a skip-gram model, our argument is similar in spirit to \citet{buck2023one} that a one-layer attention-only transformer has a higher representational capacity than a skip-gram.
-Furthermore, a detailed analysis of this model uncovers a highly compact and interpretable circuit where the solution is computed via a direct additive combination of the two heads' outputs, rather than a complex, multi-hop pipeline.
+We find that a straightforward model, a single-layer transformer block with just two attention heads, can solve this task perfectly.
+Because the IOI task requires dynamic duplicate-token detection and exclusionary copying, the computations proven to be beyond the representational capacity of bigram and skip-gram models \citep{elhage2021mathematical,DBLP:conf/iclr/WangVCSS23}, our findings build on \citet{buck2023one} by demonstrating exactly how a minimal model with a single attention layer implements this logic.
+Furthermore, a detailed analysis of this model uncovers a highly compact and interpretable circuit where the solution is computed via a direct additive combination of the two heads' outputs, rather than a complex, multi-hop pipeline found in GPT-2 small \citep{radford2019language}.

 Our contributions are threefold: \begin{enumerate} \item We demonstrate that a one-layer, two-head attention-only model is sufficient to solve the IOI task with a fixed template perfectly.

 \item We provide a mechanistic analysis that uncovers a minimal circuit based on an additive combination of specialized attention head outputs.